Tips for Teachers: Investing for Retirement -- Updated Investor Bulletin

 Many public schools, colleges, and universities offer investment plans for retirement to their teachers and other employees.
 These plans are often a supplement to teacher pension plans, which on their own may not afford teachers adequate retirement savings.

-As a defined contribution plan, unlike a pension, a 403(b) plan does not promise a specific payment upon retirement -- the teacher, as the plan participant, bears the primary responsibility to fund the account and often how to allocate the investments.
+As a defined contribution plan, unlike a pension, a 403(b) plan does not promise a specific payment upon retirement -- the teacher, as the plan participant, bears the primary responsibility to fund the account and often to decide how to allocate the investments.

 Ask Questions When Choosing a 403(b) Plan Vendor